-Grades 11 & 12.
-Heritage High.
+Grades 11.
+Based at Heritage High.
 Full Credit Year Course.
 Prerequisite: Approved Application.

 This is a one period class.
 Virginia Board of Nursing approved course to qualify for the Certified Nurse Aide Exam.
 This course features a dual focus on theory and practical skills.
-The theory component includes basic anatomy and physiology, ethics, health care systems, medical terminology, and professionalism.
+The theory component includes basic anatomy and physiology, ethics, health care systems, terminology, and professionalism.
 The skills are taught in the nursing lab and include transfer techniques, assessment of vital signs, assisting with patient hygiene and grooming, and infection control procedures.

-Sequential options: Nurse Aide II
+Sequential options: Nurse Aide II, Intro to Health and Medical Sciences